Istanbul Itinerary: Best places to visit in the city the straddles East and West

 Crowds, high energy, shops, and food!

 The street ends in Taksim square.
 Taksim means division – this square in modern Beyoglu is the common meeting point for locals.
-There are bars and clubs to be found here.
+You can find plenty of bars and clubs here.
 This is the party zone of Istanbul.

 Dolmabahce Palace

+You can visit Dolmabache Palace on Day 4 of your Istanbul itinerary.
 The palace is quite stunning, especially the crystal staircase and the grand ceremonial hall.
 It was built in a baroque style and transports to some luxury land in France or Austria.
 But the opulence does get a bit repetitive after a while.
+You need to take a guided tour to visit Dolmabahce Palace, consider pre-booking a skip-the-line tour.

-The harem section here is nowhere as interesting as the one in Topkapi – many rooms are kept close and if time is a constraint, this section can be avoided (one needs to pay extra for visiting the harem section at this palace).
+The harem section here is nowhere as interesting as the one in Topkapi.
+Many rooms are kept close and if time is a constraint, you can avoid this section (you need to pay extra for visiting the harem section at this palace).

-istanbul itinerary, 4 days in istanbul, best places to visit in istanbul, things to do in istanbul
+istanbul itinerary, 4 days in istanbul, Istanbul itinerary 4 days, Istanbul itinerary 5 days, best places to visit in istanbul, Istanbul attractions, Istanbul itinerary 6 days, 6 days in istanbul, things to do in istanbul

 One of the most opulent modern palaces in the world.